 Deciding to go to bed earlier (which, for night owls, can be tricky!) can be a quick way to improve the quality of your sleep.

-To start with, going to bed earlier can feel difficult, so it’s important – if you can – to take the time to wind down before getting into bed.
+To start with, going to bed earlier can feel difficult, so it’s important – if you can – to wind down beforehand.
 You can do this by reading a book, listening to some music, or practising mindfulness, among other things.
-Our article, How to design the perfect bedroom for sleep, also has some useful advice.
+Our article, How to design the perfect bedroom for sleep, also has some useful tips.

 12. Eat two Brazil nuts

-Eating just two Brazil nuts a day can give us all the selenium that we need (75μg a day for men and 60μg for women).
+Eating just two Brazil nuts a day can provide all the selenium that we need (75μg a day for men and 60μg for women).

 Selenium helps to reduce oxidative stress (the imbalance of harmful molecules and antioxidants), which keeps cells healthy and strengthens our immune response.